-If your Kitchen Aid dishwasher has been acting up you may be worried about having to pay for a repair or replacement--and it's possible that you will need to do that.
+If your Kitchen Aid dishwasher has been acting up, you may be worried about having to pay for a repair or replacement, and it's possible that you will need to do that.
 Before you spend the money, take a look at the following Kitchen Aid Dishwasher Troubleshooting guide.
 Some of the most common issues are simple and easy to fix yourself.

 A Kitchen Aid dishwasher can leak for various reasons.
-If your unit is leaking, look for the following causes.
+If your unit is leaking, look for the following causes:

 - Not level: A dishwasher needs to be level to work properly.
 Verify that your dishwasher is level to rule this out as the cause of the leak.

-- Water supply line leaks: If the water supply line that feeds water to the dishwasher is leaking it can look like the dishwasher is to leak.
+- Water supply line leaks: If the water supply line that feeds water to the dishwasher is leaking it can look like the dishwasher is leaking.
 Remove the dishwasher’s cover panel and look at the water supply line connection to see if this is the source of the leak.
 Replacement supply hoses are widely available and are very easy to install.

-- Operation with an empty rack: If you run a wash cycle with an empty lower rack, the water may be directly spraying the door of the dishwasher causing it to leak.
+- Operation with an empty rack: If you run a wash cycle with an empty lower rack, the water may be directly spraying the door of the dishwasher, causing it to leak.
 Run the machine making sure that both racks are full and then watch for leaks.

 - Water temperature is too high: The recommended maximum water temperature is 120°F. Check your water temperature to make sure that it is not set higher, as this can cause the dishwasher to leak.